 GAOTU TECHEDU SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Gaotu Techedu Inc. f/k/a GSX Techedu Inc. -…

-NEW ORLEANS, Jan.
-10, 2023 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until February 28, 2023 to file lead plaintiff applications in a securities class action lawsuit against Gaotu Techedu Inc. f/k/a GSX Techedu Inc. GOTU GSX))), if they purchased the Company's American depository shares ("ADSs") between March 5, 2021 and July 23, 2021, inclusive (the "Class Period").
+NEW ORLEANS, LA / ACCESSWIRE / January 17, 2023 / Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until February 28, 2023 to file lead plaintiff applications in a securities class action lawsuit against Gaotu Techedu Inc. f/k/a GSX Techedu Inc. GOTU GSX))), if they purchased the Company's American depository shares ("ADSs") between March 5, 2021 and July 23, 2021, inclusive (the "Class Period").
 This action is pending in the United States District Court for the Eastern District of New York.

 What You May Do